oracle/graalpython/docs/user/README.md

 ## Gradle

-> Note: GraalPy Gradle Plugin will become available as of GraalPy version 24.1.1, planned for October 15, 2024.

 1. Create a Java application with Gradle using the command below and follow the prompts (select the Groovy build script language, select a test framework, and so on):
     ```bash
     gradle init --type java-application \